ja-k-e/discogs-library/README.md

   - Add your Discogs `userToken` and `userUsername` to the [Webtask secrets](https://webtask.io/docs/editor/secrets)
   - Add the `disconnect` npm module to `discogs-collection` via `Settings > NPM Modules`
   - Set `dev/src/components/Webtask.js` `discogsCollection` to the url displayed at the bottom of this Webtask
+- Create a new task called `discogs-collection-recent`
+  - Sync it with the Github repo's `functions/discogs-collection-recent.js`.
+  - Add your Discogs `userToken` and `userUsername` to the [Webtask secrets](https://webtask.io/docs/editor/secrets)
+  - Add the `disconnect` npm module to `discogs-collection` via `Settings > NPM Modules`
+  - Set `dev/src/components/Webtask.js` `discogsCollectionRecent` to the url displayed at the bottom of this Webtask
 - Create a new task called `discogs-releases`
   - Sync it with the Github repo's `functions/discogs-releases.js`.
   - Add your Discogs `userToken` to the [Webtask secrets](https://webtask.io/docs/editor/secrets)